ai-1st/deno-fresh-starter/README.md

 * Send HTML over HTTP rather than JSON
 * Use browser page reloads and server redirects rather than client-side navigation
 * Use ULIDs rather than UUIDs
+* Use SSE rather than WebSocket or polling

+DB opinions:

+* Use platform-native databases rather than a single database solution
+* Use composite keys rather than simple keys
+* Use optimistic rather than pessimistic locking
+* Use atomic operations rather than distributed transactions
-* Use SSE rather than WebSockets
+* Use SSE streams rather than NDJSON or paginated responses

 ### Features